-The following standard components for online courses (independent of course content) must be included in the course and the course syllabus:
+The online course syllabus must comply with the University Syllabus Policy.
+The following standard components for online courses (independent of course content) must be included in the course syllabus:

-* Academic support resources (e.g. Library, Write to Excellence Center, etc.)
+- Academic support resources contact and location information (e.g., Library, Write to Excellence Center, etc.);

 Online Course Exams

-Online courses requiring exams must adhere to the current Exams or Student Learning Assessment Policy.
+Online courses requiring exams must adhere to the Exams or Student Learning Assessment Policy.